 The land, sea, forest and mountains make up the natural diversity New Caledonia, so you can enjoy environments that are as different as they are thrilling.
 And rightly so!
 Comfortably nestled in the middle of the South Pacific, this archipelago remains a one-of-a-kind, a combination of rare and conserved natural areas.

 When the rocks put on a show

-In the Blue River Provincial Park or the Great Ferns park, paths lead visitors/hikers into the heart of vegetation inherited over the millennia far from any civilization.
+In the Blue River Provincial Park or the Giant Ferns park, paths lead visitors/hikers into the heart of vegetation inherited over the millennia far from any civilization.
 Rare and protected species can now be admired on walks of any skill level and only ask to be quietly enjoyed by careful visitors.

 A variety of colors

 Nature in the Great South offers an incomparable playground to marvel at incredible natural sites.
 Between the red earth, which is as arid as it is rich in ore, the sparse vegetation fighting for survival and protected species in the water, from the lake of Yaté to the Madeleine waterfalls, you just need to keep your eyes open and you feel like you’re visiting another world.

 For independent travellers who rank adventure above hotel services, and want to explore all that New Caledonia has to offer, this self-drive tour is ideal.